ozoneplatform/ozp-ansible/README.md

-Ansible
+ozp-ansible
 =====================
 ## Quickstart
-If you're in a hurry and just want a Vagrant box running OZP, do this:
+If you're in a hurry and just want a Vagrant box running all the OZP things, do this:
 * Install the latest versions of Virtualbox and Vagrant on your host
 * `mv group_vars/all/vault_unencrypted.yml group_vars/all/vault.yml`
 * `vagrant up` in this directory (this will take about 45 minutes)